September 26, 2014 06:00pm-09:00pm

 It's a party for the ‘āina!
 Learn the hippest ways to live the green life in Hawai‘i.

-• Take part in this month's ?art activity—Rooted/Uprooted—which focuses on Hawai‘i's traditional ahupua'a (land division) system, featuring Land Division: An Installation by Sean Connelly.
+• Take part in this month's ?art activity—Rooted/Uprooted—which focuses on the exhibition Land Division: An Installation by Sean Connelly, about Hawai‘i's traditional ahupua'a (land division) system.

-• Use colorful telephone wire fibers to decorate a mini cardboard figurine with acclaimed local scultpor Mark Chai
+• Use colorful telephone wire fibers to decorate a mini cardboard figurine with sculptor Mark Chai.

-• Chips and Dip: Crisp Chinese taro chips, grown on the dry-lands of the Big Island, served with a vegetarian Surfing Goat cheese from Maui, $7
+• Chips and Dip: Crisp chips, made from Big Island dryland Chinese taro, served with a vegetarian dip made with Maui's Surfing Goat Dairy cheese, $7

-• The Hawaiian Dog: Spicy Portuguese sausage, split and grilled, served on a taro hot dog bun with spicy mustard and papaya relish, $8
+• The Hawaiian Dog: Grilled Portuguese sausage on a taro hot dog bun with spicy mustard and papaya relish, $8

-• Drink Special: Moscow Mule, featuring Ocean Vodka distilled in Hawai‘i using desalinated ocean water, and Elixer G, which sources 100% of their ginger from the Big Island, $9
+• Drink special: Moscow Mule, featuring Ocean Vodka distilled in Hawai‘i using desalinated ocean water, and Elixer G, which sources 100 percent of their ginger from the Big Island, $9

 ARTafterDARKers can park in the following locations: